American Foundation for Equal Rights

 The American Foundation for Equal Rights (AFER) was a nonprofit organization active in the United States from 2009 through 2015.
 The organization was established to support the plaintiffs in Hollingsworth v.
 Perry (formerly Perry v.
 Brown or Perry v.
 Schwarzenegger), a federal lawsuit challenging California's Proposition 8 under the Due Process and Equal Protection Clauses of the Fourteenth Amendment to the United States Constitution.
 AFER retained former United States Solicitor General Theodore B. Olson and David Boies (who worked on opposite sides in Bush v.
 Gore) to lead the legal team representing the plaintiffs challenging Proposition 8.

 History

 AFER was launched in spring 2009 as the sole sponsor of Perry v.
 Schwarzenegger, the federal constitutional challenge to California's Proposition 8.
 The organization was co-founded by political consultants Chad Griffin and Kristina Schake.
 The organization shut down in 2015.

 Leadership

 AFER was governed by a seven-member board of directors.
-The board president was Bruce Cohen, and the treasurer was Michele Reiner.
+The board president was Bruce Cohen, and the treasurer was Michele Singer Reiner.
 Other board members included Dustin Lance Black, Chad Griffin, Jonathan D. Lewis, Ken Mehlman, and Rob Reiner.

 AFER's advisory board was co-chaired by Robert A. Levy, chairman of the Cato Institute, and John Podesta, chair and counselor of the Center for American Progress.
 Advisory board members include Julian Bond, Dan Choi, Margaret Hoover, Dolores Huerta, Cleve Jones, David Mixner, Stuart Milk, Hilary Rosen, and Judy Shepard.